open-telemetry/oteps/text/0202-events-and-logs-api.md

 ## Who requires Events API

 Here are a few situations that require recording of Events, there will be more.
+Note that the Trace API provides capability to record Events but that is only when a span is in progress.
+We need a separate API for recording standalone Events.

 - RUM events (Client-side instrumentation)
-  - Standalone events not associated with a span, such as errors, user interaction events and web vitals.
+  - Standalone events that occur when there is no span in progress, such as errors, user interaction events and web vitals.
 - Recording kubernetes events
 - Recording eBPF events
 - Collector Entity events [link](https://docs.google.com/document/d/1Tg18sIck3Nakxtd3TFFcIjrmRO_0GLMdHXylVqBQmJA/edit)